This giveaway has closed.

-This week I have the great pleasure of hosting my wonderful mentor and colleague, professional organizer, Geralin Thomas.
-Geralin is a NAPO-NC chapter past President and instructor for both ICD and NAPO National webinars.
-She offers professional organizer training and you could say she’s one of those people I want to be, ”when I grow up!”
+This week I have the great pleasure of hosting professional organizer, Geralin Thomas.
+Geralin is a NAPO-NC chapter past President and instructor for both ICD and NAPO National classes.
 She’s generous with her time and knowledge and dedicated to growing the organizing industry; she has the highest professional standards.
-I have tremendous respect for her as she is, in my opinion, the gold standard in the industry!

 Geralin has procured a shredder from Office Depot!
 The Ativa MDPRO Plus 1200 will be given away to one of you.
 It is $189.99 and it’s ideal for a small home office or a medium-sized business.
 Are you ready to start shredding?